 Once you get this right and you are able to login, what you will see on the screen is your dashboard, and the real settings/configuration has just started.

-Set Up Guidelines (Practical)
+Food Blog Set Up

 Or, let me briefly explain the step by step instructions on how to set up everything; the following are steps we need to take, follow me patiently as I explain each.

 - Uploading and installation of purchased WordPress themes

 - Header, footer and Logo Adjustment/ Settings

 - FrontPage Design and settings

 - Widgets, Pages, category, post set up instructions